refilljs/refill-angular/README.md

 * bundle all your styles with sass, css globbing and autoprefix
 * run eslint and rerun on any js file change
 * run tests with karma and browserify and watch file changes with watchify
-* bundle your angular templates into angular module (.tmp/templates.js) and rebundle on any template file change
 * copy your assets and copy any newly created asset since then
 * copy Your index.html and inject styles, scripts, angular main module name into it.
 Redo on index.html change.
 * start gulp-webserver with livereload